OpenVSP: Compatibility with other software

 OpenVSP permits import of multiple geometry formats like STL, CART3D (.tri) and PLOT3D.

 Point clouds may also be imported and used to fit a parametric surface.

 Geometry created in OpenVSP may be exported as STL, CART3D (.tri), PLOT3D, STEP and IGES, OBJ, SVG, DXF and X3D file formats.
 These file formats allow geometries to be used for mesh generation and in CFD or FEA software.

+Community repository

 OpenVSP Hangar

-OpenVSP Hangar provides users a place to upload models and promotes sharing of geometry created in OpenVSP.
+OpenVSP Hangar (also VSP Hangar) provides users a place to upload models and promotes sharing of geometry created in OpenVSP.
 Each model is allowed revisions with accompanying details on source quality.

+Since end of 2023, OpenVSP Hangar has been closed and no backup downloads has been provided.

+OpenVSP Airshow

+On 22 August 2024, OpenVSP Airshow (also VSP Airshow), a successor to OpenVSP Hangar, has been launched.